Mahavira: Worship

 Samantabhadra's Svayambhustotra praises the twenty-four tirthankaras, and its eight shlokas (songs) adore Mahavira.
 One such shloka reads:

 O Lord Jina!
 Your doctrine that expounds essential attributes required of a potential aspirant to cross over the ocean of worldly existence (Saṃsāra) reigns supreme even in this strife-ridden spoke of time (Pancham Kaal).
 Accomplished sages who have invalidated the so-called deities that are famous in the world, and have made ineffective the whip of all blemishes, adore your doctrine.

 Samantabhadra's Yuktyanusasana is a 64-verse poem which also praises Mahavira.

 Festivals

 Two major annual Jain festivals associated with Mahavira are Mahavir Janma Kalyanak and Diwali.
 During Mahavir Janma Kalyanak, Jains celebrate Mahavira's birth as the 24th and last tirthankara of avasarpiṇī (the current time cycle).
 During Mahavir Janma Kalyanak, the five auspicious events of Mahavira's life are re-enacted.
 Diwali commemorates the anniversary of Mahavira's nirvana, and is celebrated at the same time as the Hindu festival.
 Diwali marks the New Year for Jains.
 Jains celebrate Mahavir Janma Kalyanak every year on the 13th day of the Indian Calendar month of Chaitra.

+Ancient idols

+Archaeological evidence for Mahavira's veneration in western India was recovered from the Akota hoard in Gujarat.
+This excavation yielded a bronze idol of Mahavira as Jivantasvami (the living lord), complete with an inscription dating the artifact to approximately 550 CE.
+Documented by art historian Umakant Premanand Shah, this specific artifact is recognized as the earliest known clothed Jain idol.
+It demonstrates the advanced metallurgical casting techniques of the post-Gupta, Maitraka era.

+Further medieval artifacts were discovered in the Vasantgarh hoard in Rajasthan.
+Dating from the 7th to the 11th centuries CE, this collection includes bronze idols of Mahavira that highlight the regional evolution of western Indian metallurgy.
+Another significant archaeological discovery is the Hansi hoard, excavated from the Asigarh Fort in Haryana.
+Dating to the 8th and 9th centuries CE, this collection features several bronze idols of Mahavira seated in a meditative posture.
+Additionally, 11th-century Digambara bronzes were recovered from the Aluara hoard near Dhanbad, Jharkhand.
+Currently preserved at the Patna Museum, this hoard contains metallic representations of Mahavira that demonstrate the continuous geographical spread of his veneration.